IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/AWS - Security Services/AWS GuardDuty - Threat Detection Service.md

 4. DNS Logs capture domain resolutions by EC2 or other workloads.

-> 5. GuardDuty consumes copies of these logs internally (no agents, no storage setup).
+5. GuardDuty consumes copies of these logs internally.
+> (no agents, no storage setup for GuardDuty deployment)

 6. It analyzes them with machine learning & threat intel feeds.